sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 ## T

+### Tenet

+A principle, belief, or doctrine generally held to be true.
+The term is often used to express a common belief held by members of an organization, movement, or profession.
+In Latin, tenet is the third person singular of the verb tenēre ("to hold") and means "he/she/it holds."
+It is believed to have been borrowed into English around 1600 from Latin writings in which it often introduced the opinions held by a particular church or sect.

 ### Timer

 A tool to help the Operating System keep control over the CPU.
 The timer is set to interrupt the computer after a